 I spent the last decade or so focused on my career.
 A media course in my final years of high school had me hooked on being a journalist, working in television, and telling stories.
 Five years later and $30,000 less to my name, I was ready to finally make my dream a reality.
 I graduated in Journalism and prepared myself to work hard for what I wanted.
 And that’s what I did.
 I spent four years at a handful of different TV stations, radio and media outlets.
 I became a well-rounded journalist having worked in every journalistic position I could possibly absorb like a sponge from field producing to writing, editing and anything that helped me craft my skills each day.
 I was passionate about my work in news because I finally got to be a storyteller – even access to some sought-after backstage shows, fave musicians and famous celebs was sweet icing on the cake too (and yes, pre-fame Bieber was one of ‘em).

 I worked in one of the most exciting industries most people would kill to get a glimpse of.
 I should have been happy but something was missing.
 I was looking for something more yet I couldn’t pin point exactly what that was.

 My phone rang in the spring of 2011 on a warm Friday afternoon.
 I received a call for a job offer I knew I was destined for.
 “We want you to be our part-time reporter in Winnipeg.”

 My first few hours of hearing the news had me glowing but were soon overshadowed by a torturess weekend trying to decide if I should pick up and move for the dream job I never doubted would one day come my way.
 During a time in my life that I should have been elated, I was not.
 I kept coming up with every excuse in the book.
 I was lucky enough to have a (super) supportive long-time boyfriend but how could I move away from family?
 Could I even afford moving away for a part-time gig?
 It was hard enough living through Toronto winters but could I make it through Winnipeg, the coldest city in the world (Winter-peg as we call it)?
 And then my safety – this city had the fourth highest crime rate in the country.
 Still, a little voice inside me kept insisting: if you really want something, the obstacles don’t matter.
 You’ll find a way to cope with the challenges when you get there.
 I knew I needed to stop thinking and just book that plane ticket ASAP before I doubted myself any longer.
 That was the moment I should have booked that ticket.
 It just didn’t feel right.
 Something was not sitting well in the pit of my stomach.
 Maybe it was the constant nausea I had that entire weekend, or the excruciating anxiety that made me feel as if my heart was about to halt at any moment.
 All I know is, that was the longest weekend of my life.
 I had the dream job but, 3 days later on a Monday morning, I (reluctantly) turned it down.
 I was an emotional wreck.
 I had my dream job handed to me on a silver platter and all I needed to do was pack up and book a flight out.

 Three months later, on another Friday afternoon I received a second call.
 “Good news, Cristina.
 This position now became full-time and we want to offer you the position if you’re still interested?”
 You’re kidding me?
 My first reaction was, “Yes!
 I’m taking it.
 After all that sickness, anxiety, and nausea I felt three months ago I am finally ready to take this leap!
 I need to pack up and go now before I change my mind!”
 My impulsive decision didn’t last very long.
 Saturday and Sunday rolled around and all those feelings of anxiety and sickness in the pit of my stomach came back.
 What was wrong with me?
 I should be happy that this is now a full-time gig and I’ll be in a career I worked so hard to get.
 I would finally be able to use my journalism degree reporting for the 6 o’clock news for a major mainstream national network.
 Then it hit me.
 I pin pointed that pit in my stomach I had been feeling all along.

+It was fluff.
 I would be reporting on ad-driven, corporate-managed news stories that often equal to an industry-term in mainstream media called fluff.
 Anything from the latest murder to Christmas shopping season, or the shock of a city-wide blizzard in the middle of January.
 It got me asking, are these the kind of stories people need to know?
 Do they enlighten, mobilize, and make a difference?
 Was I forgetting what it meant to be a journalist?
 Over the years, I saw mainstream, corporatized media slowly drifting away from its responsibility to citizens, and from the untold stories and quality news journalism that it was supposed to be.